autoreduction/autoreduce-containers/README.md

 Locally, it is more convenient to run in Docker, because it lets you modify the image after build (the Singularity one is made immutable), although you may find yourself in need of running a few `chown`s to access some output files, as they will be owned by `root` by default.

-## Production quickstart with Docker & Singularity
+## Preparing images for production with Docker & Singularity
-Run `make deps` (which will install Singularity), then `make` (build all containers).
+1. Install Docker & Singularity - `make deps` attempts to simplify this, but the instructions may go out of date in the future
+2. Build the images locally with the relevant `make` command.
+The Singularity image is built locally as part of this step.
+3. Run the relevant [Ansible playbook](https://github.com/ISISScientificComputing/ansible).
+This will copy & run the Singularity image on the hosts.

-This is used for production deployment as Singularity enforces running as a user, rather than `root`.
+Singularity is used as production runtime as it enforces running as a user, rather than `root`.

-Then run the Ansible playbooks - they copy over the images and run them.

-### qp_mantid_python36.D
-This is the container definition file and it installs:
-- Python 3.6 on top of a Ubuntu 18.04 (bionic) image.
-- Mantid software, which is a dependency for running reductions.
-- Autoreduce and configures the run script that can be used to start the service.

 ### Binding paths
 There are a few folders that need to be mounted: